nevermined-io/app_docs/docs/tutorials/ai/09-ai-service.md

  ### Consuming your AI Service

-Every user that have purchased your Subscription will be able to use your AI Service through Nevermined.
-In this [guide](../advanced/08-webservice-integration.md) you can find how users can integrate your service.
+Every user that have purchased your Plan will be able to use your AI Service through Nevermined.
+In this [guide](../advanced/agent-integration) you can find how users can integrate your service.

 #### Examples